railcore/railcore.github.io/hardware/leadscrew_couplers.md

 ![Disc coupler](images/disc_coupler.png)

-Can produce good prints similar to the pigid couplers, but not enough to be worth the cost
+Can produce good prints similar to the rigid couplers, but not enough of an improvement to be worth the cost.

 #### 5. Solid Coupler
 ![Solid Coupler](images/solid_coupler.jpg)